Oracle DBA Best Practices

 ORDER BY 1;

-17. Are case sensitive passwords enabled?
-SELECT name, value
+19. Are case sensitive passwords enabled?

 FROM gv$parameter